CARRIER Infinity ICS Furnace

 Read more about CARRIER Furnaces

 The Carrier Infinity ICS is a modulating gas furnace in current production.
-The Infinity ICS is one of Carrier's top-of-the-line furnaces, with an AFUE of 95 percent.
+The Infinity ICS is one of Carrier's top-of-the-line furnaces, with an AFUE of up to 95 percent.
 Carrier gives the furnace its highest ratings for quietness, energy efficiency and durability.
 The Infinity ICS utilizes a variable-speed blower and multi-stage operation.
 The furnace operates using natural gas, but can be converted to liquid propane.
 The heat exchanger is manufactured from aluminized steel.
 This furnace meets the Energy Star requirements for efficiency.

 Ask a Question about your CARRIER Infinity ICS